You’ve read every book on baby sleep training, divided night shifts between you and your husband,

 - Hunger strike

-Most babies experience these symptoms at some point, but the key here is frequency and intensity.
+Most babies experience these symptoms at some point, but GERD is much more intense and fairly frequent.
 If your baby is spitting up after every meal or won’t even touch solids, get him checked out.

-Solution: See a Pediatrician for Treatment and Practice an Eat-Wake-Sleep Cycle
+Solution: See Your Pediatrician GERD and Practice an Eat-Play-Sleep Routine

 My daughter suffered from mild reflux (it did NOT feel like mild at the time).
 Several articles and books I read said that the only solution for reflux was to give your baby small, frequent meals (snack feeding).